 Composer: Henrique Coe

 The lives of the martyrs are undoubtedly very impressive.
-Rather than denying their faith in Jesus Christ, these people preferred to forfeit their earthly life in hope of life eternal, even if their martyrdom involved suffering barbaric cruelties.
+Rather than denying their faith in Our Lord Jesus Christ, these people preferred to forfeit their earthly life in hope of life eternal, even if their martyrdom involved suffering barbaric cruelties.
 What is also astonishing is that, notwithstanding all that suffering, their souls rejoiced during their ordeal, persisting with remarkable faith, hope and charity.
 One example in the 20th century is Saint José Luis Sánchez Del Río, who, being only fourteen years old, had the soles of his feet peeled off and was forced to walk barefoot behind a horse for nearly fourteen kilometres while receiving beatings and insults.
 Despite all of this, he persisted in crying out “Viva Cristo Rey y la Virgen de Guadalupe!”.

 After a mysterious beginning, the music builds, alternating between contrasting moods to convey the interplay of suffering and hope.
-In the middle of the piece, the violin starts a quotation of the Gregorian chant “Rex Gloriose Martyrum, emphasizing the glorious and beautiful aspect of martyrdom.
+In the middle of the piece, the violin starts a quotation of the Gregorian chant Rex Gloriose Martyrum, emphasizing the glorious and beautiful aspect of martyrdom.
 The piece ends in a peaceful way; we could think of the martyr going to heaven.